surgems/ec-events/content/collections/family-rides/helter-skelter.md

         content:
           -
             type: text
-            text: 'A classic family favourite grab your mat, climb the stairs and round and round you go!'
+            text: 'This ride stands tall, a lighthouse with a spellbinding spiral slide around the outside, it''s one for the thrill-seekers.
+A classic family favourite grab your mat, climb the stairs and round and round you go!'
           -
             type: hard_break
           -